MLWhiz/mlwhiz/content/about/_index.md

 ## Contact Me

-**[Get in touch](mailto:rahul.374@gmail.com?subject=coffee)** if you’re in Mumbai and would like to grab coffee together.
+**[Get in touch](mailto:rahul.374@gmail.com?subject=coffee)** if you’re in London and would like to grab coffee together.
 We can talk about tech, data, startups or new opportunities.
 We’ll both probably learn something new in the process, and that’s fun.

 Apart from that if you have any ideas or suggestions Contact me at : rahul.374@gmail.com, leave a comment or holler me up on [LinkedIn](https://www.linkedin.com/profile/view?id=AAIAAAUGZtoBLDbgvT7glPvnjVgGY_AwnWpn73w&trk=nav_responsive_tab_profile_pic) or [twitter](https://twitter.com/MLWhiz).